Canop/broot/documentation.md

 ### Go to the most relevant directory

-    broot --cmd ":p miaou :g"
+    broot -c ":p miaou :g"

 This opens broot, goes to the parent directory, searches for "miaou", then opens the selected directory (staying in broot).

+A variant searching from your home directory:

+    br -f -c "miaou :g" ~

-### cd to a directory
+### define a function for deep fuzzy cd

+In my .bashrc, I have this:

+	# deep fuzzy cd
+	function dcd {
-    br --cmd "roulette :c" ~
+		br --only-folders --cmd "$1 :c"

-This launches broot using the `br` shell function in your home directory, searches for "roulette", then cd to the relevant directory (leaving broot).
+	}

+This is the *"I'm feeling lucky"* of broot, I use it to directly jump to directories I know, when I don't need the interactive search of br.